nemmusu/gpt-api/README.md

 pip install cx_Freeze
 ```

-Once cx_Freeze is installed, you need to have a file named "compile_cx_freeze.py" in the same directory as your source code.
-This file will contain the code needed to create the executable using cx_Freeze.

-After creating the "compile_cx_freeze.py" file, you can create the executable using the following command:
+Once cx_Freeze is installed, you can create the executable using the following command:

 ```
 python compile_cx_freeze.py build